 So to really make this recipe with all the flavor it can have, you need to make the tomato chile juice first.
 (It’s also stupid easy and will only add 1 minute and 2 ingredients to this list).

 All of which you can keep on hand.

-There are a few things you add to the finished soup but this is personal preference (although I always add it).
+There are a few things you add to the finished soup before serving but this is a personal preference (although I always add it).